-Traditional split pea soup is made with some kind of meat broth and a ham bone, yet my vegetarian split pea soup packs just as much flavor + protein power using only plant-based ingredients.
-This delicious split pea soup is a recipe the whole family can enjoy.
+Traditional split pea soup is made with some kind of meat broth and a ham bone, yet I’ve found a way to make it just as flavorful with plant-based ingredients.
+This vegetarian split pea soup is a recipe the whole family can enjoy, plus it reheats nicely.
+Hearty & healthy leftovers, anyone?

 How to Make Vegetarian Split Pea Soup